ulysses-salinas/javascript-rendering-exercises/README.md

 [ISC License](LICENSE.md)

-Credit to [Adam Szaruga](https://github.com/adamszaruga) for the initial content of Scene It.
+Credit to [Adam Szaruga](https://github.com/adamszaruga) for the initial content of these exercises.

+Many thanks to [Aubrey Snider](https://github.com/aurmer) for porting over the exercises into this repo.